About Madhya Pradesh State of India

 Some of the popular destinations are:

 Pachmarhi: is situated atop the Satpura Mountain Range.
 The resort thrives on abundant biodiversity and natural formations.
-The verdant greenery and panoramic splendor is unparalleled by any place in India.
+The verdant greenery and panoramic splendour is unparalleled by any place in India.
 The destination is also a wildlife sanctuary with home to many Central Indian Mammals and Birds.
 Along with Satpura and Bori it constitutes Pachmarhi Biosphere Reserve.
 Summers are the best time to visit this Hill Station thanks to its cool climes.
 The way to reach is to arrive at Pipariya Station on Bhopal - Jabalpur rail line.
 From Pipayria the resort is one and a half hour ride.

 Khajuraho Temples: In Chhattarpur District of Madhya Pradesh, there are ancient wonders carved out of hard sandstone rock.
 The temples where built by Chandela Kings in 9th Century AD.
 As of now 20 temples are left in good condition some contain erotic carvings on the outer walls.
 The town attracts thousands of tourists from all over the World to see the magnificent architecture of the erotic monuments.
 There are many hotels and luxury resorts for accommodation at Khajuraho.
 In order to reach one can take a direct train from New Delhi or Jhansi CIty in Uttar Pradesh.
 The temple town is well connected with New Delhi, Varanasi and Mumbai by flight services.